 Eligibility: PhD students in the Department of History, and PhD students in the Asian Studies Program outside the Department of History, are eligible to apply.

-Requirements: Applicants should provide the following documentation to the graduate secretary in 3P25 Wesley W. Posvar Hall:
+Requirements: Applicants should provide the following documentation to the graduate secretary (Patty Landon) in 3P25 Wesley W. Posvar Hall:

-- Research proposal (no more than three typewritten, double-spaced pages)
+- Research proposal (no more than two, double-spaced pages)

 - Letter from the student's major advisor